 FIFA Women’s World Cup Australia and New Zealand 2023

 New Zealand and Australia are co-hosting the FIFA Women’s World Cup in 2023.
-Find out about our successful bid and the match schedule.
+Find out about our successful bid, the match schedule and the Draw.

 Successful Trans-Tasman bid